hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/contentcard/v1/contentcard/README.md

 13. `./videoPath` - Defines the Video URL from DAM.
 14. `./contentType` -  Select Content Type as Video or Image.
 15. `./videoType` - specify whether video will be from youtube or dam.
+16. `./price` - Specify the price value.
+17. `./date` - specify posted date for the content.

 The edit dialog allows the page to be refreshed after editing the component